Vegan For Life

 |Additional amounts needed for conversion to DHA||3 - 3.7|

 |Teaspoon of flaxseed oil||2.5|

 The studies finding ALA to be linked with eye problems were all done on only one population by one group of researchers, measuring intakes rather than blood levels.
 I consider it likely that further studies will show inconsistencies and until plant and/or uncooked sources of ALA are examined, I am skeptical that uncooked, plant sources of ALA are harmful to the eye.

 According to the Canola Council, canola oil should be safe for use in cooking.
 Based on the results of the above studies on eye lens damage, make sure you use low heat and limited cooking times when cooking with canola oil until more is known about ALA and eye damage.

 In July of 2013, a study surfaced suggesting the DHA supplementation might cause prostate cancer.
 This concern is probably unwarranted, though if you are at a high risk for prostate cancer you might want to err on the lower side of the recommendations here.
 More details can be read in the article, DHA Supplements and Prostate Cancer.

 What we know about ALA is summarized in Table 11.

-If it weren't for the (small chance) for potential eye problems, I would suggest either adding 3 g of ALA per day, or taking DHA supplements.
+If it weren't for the (small chance) for potential eye problems, I would suggest either adding 3 g of ALA per day or taking DHA supplements.
 Because of the eye issues, that much ALA is not worth the risk when DHA supplements are available.
-I would still recommend adding about .5 g of ALA per day for its own benefits on heart disease and to help increase EPA levels.
-If using such small amounts of uncooked, plant sources of ALA, the risk to the eyes should be very minimal.
+I would still recommend adding about .5 g of ALA per day for its own benefits for heart disease and to help increase EPA levels.
+If using such small amounts of uncooked, plant sources of ALA the risk to the eyes should be minimal.